 Ellie and Kathy Hocker have recently started collaborating on art quilt designs.
 Kathy draws a wild animal or bird and Ellie incorporates the drawing into the quilt.
-Using a light table, Ellie traces the shape onto batiks, to which she has applied a fusable baking.
+Using a light table, Ellie traces the shape onto batiks, to which she has applied a fusable backing.
 The piece can then be permanently ironed onto the quilt.
 Ellie then machine quilts the entire creation.
 Here are two examples of their quilt collaborations.

 The summer of 1990, Ellie went to Ireland.
 Lewis lent her the money for the trip because he had money from working on the oil spill cleanup.
 Ellie took Irish fiddle lessons at two places.
 She met up with friends from New Zealand and took classes from the fiddle masters.
 They traveled around Ireland on bikes and played music together.
 When she returned home, Lewis proposed.
 Since they got married, she never had to pay back the loan.